fjimenez51/E-CommerceBack-end/README.md

 The following animation shows the application's GET routes to return all categories, all products, and all tags being tested in Insomnia Core:

-![In Insomnia Core, the user tests “GET tags,” “GET Categories,” and “GET All Products.”.]
+![In Postman, the user tests “GET tags,” “GET Categories,” and “GET All Products.”.]
 ![GET Producs](./assets/getCategory.png)
 ![GET Products](./assets/getProducts.png)
 ![GET Tags](./assets/getTags.png)